 Transfer institutions may have different requirements.
-Please contact your transfer institution for specific requirements and application process.
+Students should contact their transfer institution for specific requirements and application process.

 The Medical Laboratory Technology Program at ACM is a competitive admission program; completion of these classes does not guarantee acceptance into the ACM program.